khrelian/players-overview/README.md

 # Setup
 You can set this up to your local development environment using Docker and the `sail` command.
-This assumes that you have already installed docker on your machine, and are running Linux or macOS as operating system.
+This assumes that you have already installed docker, and npm on your machine, and are running Linux or macOS as operating system.

 ## Prepare CSV Files